DerGuru/The-Resonant/New Chapters/04 - Part4/P4-04_Graduation.md

 Theory: Understanding of harmonics, limits, ethical constraints.

 The team watched from the perimeter.
-When she finished, they applauded.
+When she finished, we applauded.

 "Congratulations," Elyra said.
 "You've completed foundational training.
 You're competent.
 Not powerful, but capable.
 And that's exactly what we aimed for."

 Kira beamed.
 "Thank you.
 All of you.
 I never thought..."

-"We know," Jason said.
+"We know," we said.
 "We've all been there."

-They gathered around a table Milo had set up - complete with cake someone had bought for the occasion.
+We gathered around a table Milo had set up - complete with cake someone had bought for the occasion.
 Informal.
 Warm.
 Celebratory.

 "So what comes next?"
 Kira asked.
 "Do I just... go practice on my own?"